sigurd-boop/jesnesgalleri/Galleri.Api/README.md

 2. **SQLite**
    - Default connection string writes `database.db` inside the project root.
 Adjust `ConnectionStrings:DefaultConnection` if you prefer another location.
 3. **Image uploads**
    - Files land in `wwwroot/images`. `Upload:PublicBaseUrl` is used to build absolute URLs in responses (defaults to `http://localhost:5258`).
+Each upload response returns both an `imageUrl` and a `storagePath` (relative path) that can be stored for later cleanup.
 4. **CORS**
-   - The policy currently allows `http://localhost:3000`.
-Add other origins via `Program.cs` / appsettings if needed.
+   - The policy currently allows `http://localhost:3000`, `http://localhost:5173`, `https://localhost:5173`, and `http://127.0.0.1:5173`.
+Adjust `Program.cs` if you need other origins.

 ## Running the API locally